-The Complainant made a complaint against a Traffic Court Justice of the Peace.
-The Complainant was told that the complaint was outside the jurisdiction of the Saskatchewan Provincial Court Judicial Council to review.
-The Complainant was directed to the Office of the Supervising Justice of the Peace.
+The Complainant wrote to a number of authorities regarding a complaint about the Saskatchewan Human Rights Commission and a number of provincial Ministries.
+The Complainant was advised that the complaint was outside the jurisdiction of the Saskatchewan Provincial Court Judicial Council to review as it did not relate to judicial misconduct or incapacity of a Saskatchewan Provincial Court judge.

-The Complainant made a number of allegations regarding treatment by a government Board, the dismissal of an application to the Court of Queen's Bench and the subsequent dismissal of an appeal by the Court of Appeal for Saskatchewan.
-The Complainant was told that as the complaint related to a government Board and the decisions of a Court of Queen's Bench judge and judges of the Court of Appeal, it was outside the jurisdiction of the Saskatchewan Provincial Court Judicial Council to review.
+The Complainant made a complaint against a judge of the Saskatchewan Court of Queen's Bench.
+Council told the Complainant that as the complaint related to a Queen's Bench judge it was outside the jurisdiction of the Saskatchewan Provincial Court Judicial Council to review.
+Council advised that complaints regarding the conduct of judges of the Court of Queen's Bench must be directed to the Canadian Judicial Council.